8 Places Bed Bugs Hide In Your Home and Hotel

 Bed bugs hide anywhere that’s warm and close enough to a host.
 Aside from your mattress, bed bugs hide in some really unexpected places.
 Infestations can go on for years if not handled correctly.
 That’s why it’s important to ensure they’re fully eradicated as soon as you notice signs of an infestation.

 Wall Voids and Cracks

 Instinctually, if bed bugs are threatened, they’ll retreat into walls to ensure they’re safe.
 Bed bugs can wait for a long time before they need to feed.
 Bed bugs hide in wall voids until it’s safe to leave.
 Always fill holes and cracks that could be used as potential entry points for pests.

-Similarly to wall void and cracks, electrical outlets can also be a common place for bed bugs to hide.
+Similarly to wall voids and cracks, electrical outlets can also be a common place for bed bugs to hide.
 If you notice any black streaks or “rust” stains in your outlets, it’s likely from bed bugs.

 Cars and Public Transit

 If you do have a bad bed bug infestation, be sure to get your exterminator to spray your car as well.
 Bed bugs can hide in the crevices of seats or in other parts of vehicles.
 Bed bugs can hide in radios, seats, carpets, and seams in an infested car.

 Public transit and other ride-sharing vehicles are becoming one of the most common places to get a bed bug infestation.
 If you’ve found a bed bug hiding in your home, be sure to contact any ride-sharing companies you could’ve possibly used.

 Car Seats and Booster Seats

 If you do have a car seat or booster seat in your vehicle, check it for bed bugs.
 Inspect all the cracks and crevices in the seat.
 Take off any coverings and wash them in hot soapy water.

 As terrifying as it sounds, bed bugs can hide in the seams and folds of a playpen.
 Be sure to also check any cribs, bassinets, and toys if you have a bed bug infestation.